-The Council's Medium Term Financial Strategy has been reviewed to take account of these significant financial challenges and will continue to be updated in light of the Chancellor's spending plan announcement in June 2013 outlining a further 10% reduction in Government funding for Local Government for 2015/16.
+The Council's Medium Term Financial Strategy is currently being reviewed to take account of these significant financial challenges and will continue to be updated as we move into 2015/16 in light of the Chancellor's spending plan announcement outlining further reductions in Government funding for Local Authorities.

 The national crisis for pensions funding continues to be a major concern for Local Government.
-During the autumn of 2010 our actuary undertook the latest triennial review of the Pension scheme and costs.
-The Local Government Pension Scheme is currently being reviewed nationally to ensure it meets the objectives of being viable and acceptable to both employees and the employer.
-It is expected that any changes to the scheme will come into force in April 2014.
-The next full valuation is due to commence in Autumn 2013.
+During the autumn of 2013 our actuary undertook the latest triennial review of the Pension scheme and costs.
+The Local Government Pension Scheme has been reviewed nationally to ensure it meets the objectives of being viable and acceptable to both employees and the employer resulting in changes to the scheme coming into force in April 2014.

-The full valuation of the pension fund through to 2013/14 informs the authority in terms of employer contribution levels, which will increase from 18.8% to 19.3%.
-However due to these and a range of other factors the deficit on the pension fund increased from £38m to £42m.
+The full valuation of the pension fund through to 2016/17 informs the authority in terms of employer contribution levels, which will increase from 19.3% to 22.4%.
+Due to these and a range of other factors the deficit on the pension fund increased slightly from £42.3m to £42.7m.